Relativistic Effects on Photoabsorption Cross Sections of Highly Charged Ions: Theoretical framework

 Relativistic effects become increasingly prominent with rising nuclear charge, particularly for ions with \(Z \geq 20\) \cite{gen:gran70,gen:gran07}.
 In this scenario, the electron dynamics are ruled by the TDDE:

 where $\psi_{\rm r}(\mathbf{r},t)$ is a four-component spinor wavefunction and the interaction term is again described by a $\delta$-kick excitation.
-The subscript 'r' denotes relativistic quantities in contrast to the nonrelativistic ('nr') ones of the TDSE [Eq.~\eqref{eq.tdse1}].
+The subscript 'r' denotes relativistic quantities.
 In Eq.~\eqref{eq.tdde1}, the field-free Dirac Hamiltonian reads:

 where $\boldsymbol{\alpha} = (\alpha_x, \alpha_y, \alpha_z)$ and $\beta$ are the four Dirac matrices satisfying the Clifford algebra $\{\alpha_i, \alpha_j\} = 2\delta_{ij}I_4$, and $\{\alpha_i, \beta\} = 0$ \cite{gen:gran07}.